EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

-   To achieve OHS report harmonization we are proposing the establishment and adoption of a so-called **“One Health Consensus Report Annotation Checklist” (OH-RAC)**.
-The adoption of CRAC will allow all existing OHS metadata to be mapped to one concurrent metadata schema, instead of cross-mapping metadata between several sectoral and institutional metadata systems as illustrated in Figure 3.
-The implementation and comprehension of the CRAC will thereby cause minimal efforts for all involved parties.
+   To achieve OHS report harmonization we are proposing the establishment and adoption of a so-called **“One Health Consensus Report Annotation Checklist” (OH-CRAC)**.
+The adoption of OH-CRAC will allow all existing OHS metadata to be mapped to one concurrent metadata schema, instead of cross-mapping metadata between several sectoral and institutional metadata systems as illustrated in Figure 3.
+The implementation and comprehension of the OH-CRAC will thereby cause minimal efforts for all involved parties.
 OH-CRAC is also available as an interactive online tool that allows the provisioning of surveillance meta-information in an easy and user-friendly manner